shabin5785/react-notes/Notes_3.md

 - If you know that in some situations your component doesn’t need to update, you can return false from shouldComponentUpdate instead, to skip the whole rendering process, including calling render() on this component and below.

+- The Profiler measures how often a React application renders and what the “cost” of rendering is.
+Its purpose is to help identify parts of an application that are slow and may benefit from optimizations such as memoization

 ### Portals

  - Portals provide a first-class way to render children into a DOM node that exists outside the DOM hierarchy of the parent component.

  - Even though a portal can be anywhere in the DOM tree, it behaves like a normal React child in every other way.
 Features like context work exactly the same regardless of whether the child is a portal, as the portal still exists in the React tree regardless of position in the DOM tree.
 This includes event bubbling.
 An event fired from inside a portal will propagate to ancestors in the containing React tree, even if those elements are not ancestors in the DOM tree.